Last Updated on January 20, 2023

 Furthermore, using a skills matrix and incorporating a keyword from the job description can significantly improve your chances of landing an interview.
-Just as in other sections, listing irrelevant skills can be detrimental to your resume and ensure that all skills included matching the job description requirement.
+Just as in other sections, listing irrelevant skills can be detrimental to your cv or resume and ensure that all skills included match the job description requirement.

 Often these soft skills can set you apart from other candidates.
-Include traits such as creativity, understanding, teamwork, problem-solving, listening skills, and effective communicating skills.
+Include traits such as creativity, understanding, teamwork, problem-solving, listening skills, and effective communication skills.

-What to Highlight in an Android Developer Resume
+What to Highlight in an Android Developer Resume/CV

 Android Developers are experts when it comes to mobile technology, and creating applications are your forte right?
 Day-to-day duties include designing, testing, analyzing, troubleshooting, and configuring applications both independently and in teams.
 Typically, Android Developers are found in large technology organizations working in-house or externally employed by app development agencies.
 However, wherever you wish to begin your career, your resume needs to reflect specific qualities and attributes that show you are the perfect person for the job.